kbase/collections/docs/data_pipeline_procedure.md

       ```

 ## Setting up Python environment using Pipenv
-   * You will need python 3.11 as the python on the path, probably from a virtualenv.
+   * You will need python 3.11 as the python on the path.
-     * To confirm Python 3.11 is working, run:
+     * The NERSC Python module offers a Python environment that comes pre-equipped with several commonly used Python packages.
        ```commandline
-       python --version
+       module load python
        ```
-     * If needed, explore various methods to configure Python environments at NERSC using the
-       [NERSC Python documentation](https://docs.nersc.gov/development/languages/python/nersc-python/)
-     * Example Usage with Conda
+       Alternatively, NERSC also provides a minimal conda installation that you can use to build your own custom conda environment.
        ```commandline
        module load conda
        conda create -n py311 python=3.11 pip
        conda activate py311
        ```
+     * To confirm Python 3.11 is working, run:
+       ```commandline
+       python --version
+       ```
+     * If needed, explore various methods to configure Python environments at NERSC using the
+       [NERSC Python documentation](https://docs.nersc.gov/development/languages/python/nersc-python/)

    * Install [Pipenv](https://pipenv.pypa.io/en/latest/)
      ```commandline
      pip install pipenv